-For all Emerson College’s programs involving Minors, the Program Administrator distributes to all Authorized Adults and Key Personnel a copy of this Policy as well as a Code of Conduct Acknowledgement Form.
+For all Emerson College’s programs involving Minors, the Program Administrator distributes to all Authorized Adults and Key Personnel a copy of this Policy as well as a Policy and Code of Conduct Acknowledgment Form.
 The form is used to ensure Authorized Adults and Key Personnel are informed about the policy, informed about the training requirements and acknowledge to adhere to the Code of Conduct outlined below.
-The forms are collected by the Program Administrator and submitted to the Office of Human Resources a minimum of fifteen (15) days prior to the start of the program.
+The forms are collected by the Program Administrator and submitted to the Office of Risk Management a minimum of fifteen (15) days prior to the start of the program.

 Outlined below is Emerson College’s Code of Conduct relating to our all programs involving Minors.
 All staff, faculty, volunteers and student representatives working in programs involving Minors will: